mlOS-foundation/axon/docs/ADAPTER_FRAMEWORK.md

 ## Overview

-Axon's adapter framework is a **pluggable, extensible architecture** built on GoF design patterns that enables support for any model repository.
-The framework provides a clean separation between core interfaces and adapter implementations, making it easy to add support for new repositories.
+Axon's adapter framework is a **pluggable, extensible architecture** that enables support for any model repository.
+The framework provides a clean separation between core interfaces and adapter implementations, making it easy to add support for new repositories without modifying core code.

 ## Framework Architecture